-And as you can see the file sizes are all zero because as we know this is a virtual file system.
+From the result of the above command, the file sizes are all zero because, as we know, this is a Linux virtual file system.

 tmpfs is a Linux virtual file system that keeps data in the system virtual memory.
-It is the same like any other Virtual File Systems, any files created are not stored permanently on the disk, but instead temporarily stored in the Kernel’s internal caches.
+It is the same as any other Virtual file system; any files are temporarily stored in the kernel’s internal caches.

-The /tmp file system is used as the storage location for temporary files.
+You can use the /tmp file system as the storage location for temporary files.

-The /tmp file system is backed by an actual disk-based storage and not by a virtual system.
+The /tmp file system is backed by actual disk-based storage and not by a virtual system.

-You can setup tmpfs style file system with the size you want, using the mount command.
+You can set up the tmpfs style file system with the size you want, using the mount command.

 $ mount it tmpfs -o size=2GB tmpfs /home/myfolder